AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 2. Select the version and region of the image and then purchase the image.

     An image can be used only on ECS instances that are deployed within the same region in which the image was purchased.
 In addition, you can purchase only one image at a time.
-If you need to create multiple ECS instances, you must purchase multiple images.
+If you want to create multiple ECS instances, you must purchase multiple images.

 3. You can use the image that you purchase to create an ECS instance or replace a system disk.